natedawg92/CatalogImagesClean/readme.md

       --no-ansi         Disable ANSI output
   -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```
-For Details of both Unused and Missing images you do not need to specify any particular flag, if you want information on one or the other specify which flag you require
+For Details of Unused, Missing and Duplicated images you do not need to specify any particular flag,
+if you want information on one or more, specify which flag you require

 Sample Output